Choreography + Film

 reclamation: processing (through) lament

-Commissioned by Duke University in 2022, this work explores the process of orienting oneself in the present amongst the whiplash and residue of the last two and half years.
-This piece asks how we are processing, and what practices of lament, acts of reclamation, and space to play offer within that process.
+Commissioned by Duke University in 2022, this work explores the process of orienting oneself in the present moment within the excess, whiplash, and residue from 2020-2023.

 Performers Pictured: Alyah Baker, Kahlila Brown, Lee Edwards, Ayan Felix, and Amari Jones